 It’s easy to find high-speed routers, but you might be wondering which devices are best for gaming.
-We selected six of the best routers you can use for gaming, whether you’re shopping on a budget, need a high-end gaming router, or share your connection with other users.
+We selected six of the best routers designed for gaming, and checked out their specs and features

 If you’re more concerned about overall Wi-Fi speeds than gaming, check out our guide to the best wireless routers.